Xitee1/AD-ThermostatController/README.md

 ## App configuration
 ### Preparing HA
 First, you need to create a Home Assistant generic_thermostat entity.
-This is used to set the temp of your thermostat (You can disable the climate entity provided by the thermostat integration).
+This is used to set the target temperature of your thermostat (You can disable the climate entity provided by the thermostat integration).
-Change everything according to your room and situation.
+Configure everything according to your room and situation.
 ```yaml
 # configuration.yaml
 climate: